 5 – Luiton Walkie Talkies 2 Way Radio BaoFeng Radio Series UV-5RH

-Here we have another amateur handheld walkie talkie radio with 3 different adjustable power settings for your pleasure.
+Here we have another amateur handheld walkie talkie radio with 128 memory channels and 3 adjustable power settings for your pleasure.
 Choose between 8, 4 or 1 watt, this programmable amateur radio has a frequency of 65 to 108 Mhz.

-The compact design of this portable ham radio makes it easy to transport.
-The size also doesn’t hinder its ability to have tons of features including dual-band selection, battery saving mode, VOX, flashlight and keypad lock.
+The small design makes this option portable and easy to transport.
+The small product size doesn’t hinder its ability to have tons of features including dual band selection, battery-saving mode, VOX, flashlight and keypad lock.

-- The distance is impressive in an urban or rural environment.
-Due to buildings and edifices in the city, the distance is only 2-4 km as opposed to 6-10 km in open spaces.
+- Due to buildings and edifices in the city, you can get a distance of only 2-4 km as opposed to 6-10 km in open spaces.

-- High, mid and low power output lets you customize it for distance purposes.
+- Low, mid, and high power output lets you customize the ham radio for distance purposes.

-- Dual display, and dual standby as well as dual-band functions.
+- Comes with dual display, and dual standby as well as dual band functions.

 - Burns through the battery and dies quickly.